taseenb/NOC3D-chapter6/README.md

 All this is reeeeeeally basic and could be greatly improved.
 Comments and pull requests are very welcome.

-TODO: Create a GPGPU version of the Flocking example that uses the GPU to calculate motion.
+TODO: Create a GPGPU version of some examples, using the GPU to calculate motion.